+1.1.
 Preparing cell suspensions for spheroid formation

+Note: Different cell lines have very different adhesion properties and the most suitable spheroid formation protocol has to be established in each case.
+In our hands, MCF-7, and BxPC-3 cells are suitable for spontaneous spheroid formation, while MDA-MB-231, SKBr-3, Panc-1 and MiaPaCa require addition of reconstituted basement membrane to successfully form spheroids.
+We have so far only employed MDA-MB-231 and BxPC-3 cells for the hanging drop protocol, however other cell lines are certainly applicable.

 Grow cells as monolayer until 70-80% confluency.

 1.1.2.
-Wash cells with phosphate buffered saline (PBS, 5 mL for a 25 cm2 or 10 mL for a 75 cm2 flask), add cell dissociation enzyme (0.5 mL for a 25 cm2 or 1 mL for a 75 cm2 flask) and incubate the cells for 2-5 min.
+Wash cells with phosphate buffered saline (1 X PBS, 5 mL for a 25 cm2 or 10 mL for a 75 cm2 flask), add cell dissociation enzyme (0.5 mL for a 25 cm2 or 1 mL for a 75 cm2 flask) and incubate the cells for 2-5 min (37 C, 5% CO2, 95% humidity).

 1.1.3.
-Check cell detachment under a microscope and neutralize cell dissociation enzyme by adding growth medium to a total volume of 5 mL in a 25 cm2 or 10 mL for a 75 cm2 flask.
+Check cell detachment under a microscope and neutralize cell dissociation enzyme by adding growth medium (6-10% serum depending on the cell line) to a total volume of 5 mL in a 25 cm2 or 10 mL for a 75 cm2 flask.

 1.1.4.
 Count cells (Figure 1A, (i)).
-We use a Bürker chamber and count 8 squares in the chamber per cell preparation to obtain a high reproducibility of the size of the spheroids.
+Use a Bürker chamber and count 8 squares in the chamber per cell preparation to obtain a high reproducibility of the size of the spheroids.

-Below we will present three protocols each describing a different method for spheroid formation.
+Note: Three protocols each describing a different method for spheroid formation are presented below.
+Protocol 1.2 and 1.3 can be used for all the subsequent analytic protocols presented, whereas protocol 1.4 is best suited for embedding and lysate preparations.
+Depending on the cell line, spheroid formation takes 2-4 days, irrespective of the method used.

+1.2.
 Spontaneous spheroid formation

 1.2.1.
-Perform steps 1-4 as described in 1.1.
+Perform steps 1.1.1.-1.1.4.

 1.2.2.
-Dilute the cell suspension in a Falcon tube to obtain 0.5-2 x 104 cells/mL (optimal cell density needs to be determined for each cell line) (Figure 1A, (ii)).
+Dilute the cell suspension in a 15 mL tube to obtain 0.5-2 x 104 cells/mL (optimal cell density needs to be determined for each cell line) (Figure 1A, (ii)).

 1.2.3.
-Transfer cell suspension to a sterile reservoir and, using a multichannel pipette, dispense 200 µL/well into ultra-low attachment (ULA) 96-well round bottom plates (Figure 1A, (iii)).
-It is advisable to fill the outer ring of wells with PBS or growth medium to reduce evaporation from the remaining wells.
+Transfer cell suspension to a sterile reservoir and, using a multichannel pipette, dispense 200 µL/well into ultra-low attachment 96-well round bottom plates (Figure 1A, (iii)).
+Fill the outer ring of wells with 1 X PBS or growth medium to reduce evaporation from the remaining wells.

 1.2.4.
 Incubate the plate in an incubator (37 C, 5% CO2, 95% humidity).

 1.2.5.
+Every 2-3 days, acquire light microscopic images of the spheroids.

+Note: The images in this paper are taken at 11.5x magnification, which is appropriate for most spheroids prepared using these protocols.

-Every 2-3 days replace 100 µL medium and acquire images for evaluation of spheroid growth.
-Depending on the cell line, spheroid formation takes 2-5 days.
+1.2.6.
+Every 2-3 days (after acquiring images) replace 100 µL medium (remove 100 µl and replace with 100 µl fresh medium).

+Note: To avoid removing spheroids when replacing medium, it is advisable to tilt the plate a bit while slowly removing the medium and inspect the aspirated medium in the tips for visible spheroids before discarding it.

 1.3.
-Reconstituted basement membrane-mediated spheroid formation
+Reconstituted basement membrane-mediated spheroid formation.

-Notice: In our lab we use LDEV-free, reduced growth factor Geltrex as reconstituted basement membrane (rBM), but obviously Matrigel or other similar basement membrane products, or indeed specific extracellular matrix factors may be used.
-Geltrex is temperature-sensitive and should always be kept on ice, as it will clot if it reaches 15 C. If employing Geltrex, thaw it on ice either overnight at 4 C or 2-4 h at RT before plating.
+Note: We use lactose dehydrogenase elevating virus (LDEV)-free reduced growth factor reconstituted basement membrane (rBM). rBM is temperature-sensitive and should always be kept on ice, as it will clot if it reaches 15 C. Thaw the rBM on ice either overnight at 4 C or 2-4 h at room temperature (RT) before plating.

 1.3.1.
-Thaw Geltrex on ice.
+Thaw rBM on ice (see Table of Material and reagents).

 1.3.2.
 Keep plates and reservoirs (if individually wrapped) on ice before use.